electron/electron/docs/tutorial/electron-versioning.md

-Due to its dependency on Node and Chromium, it is not possible for the Electron project to adhere to a strict [Semantic Versioning] policy. **You should therefore always reference a specific version of Electron.**
+Due to its dependency on Node and Chromium, it is not possible for the Electron project to adhere to a strict [Semantic Versioning] policy. **You should therefore always reference a specific version of Electron** in your `package.json` file.

 Electron version numbers are bumped using the following rules:

 * **Major** is for breaking changes in Electron's API.
 If you upgrade from `0.37.0` to `1.0.0`, you will have to make changes to your app.
 * **Minor** is for major Chrome and minor Node upgrades, or significant Electron changes.
-If you upgrade from `1.5.0` to `1.6.0`, your app is supposed to still work, but you might have to work around small changes.
+If you upgrade from `1.5.0` to `1.6.0`, your app should still work, but you might have to work around small changes.
 * **Patch** is for new features and bug fixes.
-If you upgrade from `1.6.2` to `1.6.3`, your app will continue to work as-is.
+If you upgrade from `1.6.2` to `1.6.3`, your app should continue to work as-is.

 We recommend that you set a fixed version when installing Electron from npm: